Radiative corrections to $\tau \to \pi (K) \nu_\tau [\gamma]$: a reliable new physics test

 In conclusion, our final result for $\delta R_{\tau/P}$ is consistent with the previous literature~\cite{DF}, but with much more robust assumptions, yielding a reliable uncertainty.
 Extracted ratios of lepton couplings are compatible with lepton universality (pion case) and at $1.8\sigma$ (kaon case) and can also be used for testing CKM unitarity and binding effective non-standard interactions, as we have illustrated.\\

-We wish to thank A. Pich and V. Cirigliano for their helpful comments and for reading the manuscript.
+We wish to thank V. Cirigliano, M. Gonz\'alez-Alonso and A. Pich for their helpful comments and for reading the manuscript.
 This work has been supported in part by the Spanish Government and ERDF funds from the European Commission [FPA2017-84445-P]; by the Generalitat Valenciana [PROMETEO/2017/053]; and by the Universidad Cardenal Herrera-CEU [INDI20/13].
 M.A.A.U. is funded by Conacyt through the `Estancias posdoctorales nacionales' program.
 G.L.C. was supported by Ciencia de Frontera Conacyt project No. 428218.
 G.H.T. and P.R. acknowledge the support of C\'atedras Marcos Moshinsky (Fundaci\'on Marcos Moshinsky).